• Skip to primary navigation

 Ingredient for making blueberry cream cheese Danish pastries.

-Puff pastry – I used a 320 gram (approximately 11 ounces) roll of store-bought puff pastry.
-I would recommend that you remove the puff pastry from the refrigerator at least 20 minutes before you intend to use it so that it has time to soften slightly which makes unrolling the pastry easier.
+Puff pastry - I used a 320-gram (approximately 11 ounces) roll of store-bought puff pastry.
+I recommend you remove the puff pastry from the refrigerator at least 20 minutes before you intend to use it so that it has time to soften slightly.
+This will make it easier to unroll the pastry.

 Mascarpone cheese - this is a slightly sweet cream cheese, often used in making desserts.

-Eggs – you will need 1 egg and one egg yolk.
+Eggs - you will need 1 egg and one egg yolk.
 The egg yolk is used for mixing into the mascarpone cheese to help thicken it.
-The other egg is used for egg washing the edges of the pastry to encourage browning.
+The other egg is used to egg wash the edges of the pastry to encourage browning.

 Blueberries - you will need about a cup of blueberries which is around 150 grams or one cupful.